 The system board is designed to meet the ACPI (Advanced Configuration and Power Interface) specification.
 ACPI has energy saving features that enables PCs to implement Power Management and Plug-and-Play with operating systems that support OS Direct Power Management.
-Currently, only Windows® 98/2000/ME/XP supports the ACPI function.
+Currently, only Windows® 98SE/2000/ME/XP supports the ACPI function.
 ACPI when enabled in the Power Management Setup will allow you to use the Suspend to RAM function.

-With the Suspend to RAM function enabled, you can power-off the system at once by pressing the power button or selecting "Standby" when you shut down Windows® 98/2000/ME/XP without having to go through the sometimes tiresome process of closing files, applications and operating system.
+With the Suspend to RAM function enabled, you can power-off the system at once by pressing the power button or selecting "Standby" when you shut down Windows® 98SE/2000/ME/XP without having to go through the sometimes tiresome process of closing files, applications and operating system.
 This is because the system is capable of storing all programs and data files during the entire operating session into RAM (Random Access Memory) when it powers-off.
 The operating session will resume exactly where you left off the next time you power-on the system.
-Refer to "Using the Suspend to RAM Function" in appendix A for more information.

-Important: The 5VSB power source of your power supply must support ≥1A.
+The 5VSB power source of your power supply must support >1A